 We believe that this attacker (or attackers) are affiliated with a hacking group called Lapsus$, which has been increasingly active over the last year or so...There are also reports over the weekend that this same actor breached video game maker Rockstar Games.

-LAPSUS$ rose to prominence earlier this year when the gang claimed to have hacked a number of prominent tech companies, including Microsoft, Cisco, Samsung, Okta, Nvidia, and Ubisoft, among others.
+LAPSUS$ rose to prominence earlier this year with cyberattacks on a number of prominent tech companies, including Microsoft, Cisco, Samsung, Okta, Nvidia, and Ubisoft, among others.
 The alleged ringleader of the gang, a 16-year-old who went by the pseudonym “White,” was arrested in March but, due to his age, his identity has not been publicly revealed.
 The gang has continued to be active, however, as this recent episode appears to demonstrate.

 In its update, Uber also reiterated that it had not seen any evidence to suggest that user data was compromised during the incident: